 Current Market Trends

-Cambodians are adopting E-Commerce both as consumers and merchants, and there is significant untapped market potential in the sector fueled by exploding internet access, high smart phone penetration and a young, growing middle class.
-Despite a slow development of eCommerce, there is an upward trend on tech based startups.
-Mediaload, dubbed the Cambodian Buzzfeed, has attracted 56 million page views per month from over seven million unique visitors from all over Asia.
-500 Startups, a global venture capital seed fund based in California has invested USD 200,000 in Mediaload.
+Cambodians are adopting eCommerce both as consumers and merchants, and there is significant untapped market potential in the sector fueled by exploding internet access, high smart phone penetration and a young, growing middle class.
+Despite the slow development of eCommerce, there is an upward trend on tech-based startups.
+For example, Mediaload, dubbed the Cambodian Buzzfeed, claims 8 million users per month, and attracted $5 million in startup funding in 2019.

-Mobile eCommerce in Cambodia enjoyed fast growth over the past few years.
+Mobile eCommerce in Cambodia has enjoyed fast growth over the past few years.
 Mobile internet access is affordable, with costs below the global average, and about 50% of Cambodians own a smartphone.
 Smartphone adoption is growing at a fast pace.
 Mobile money transfer options have grown rapidly in popularity, even in the countryside.
 Transactions for online shopping are made through mobile money transfers in this limited credit card market.
-Uber is set up to launch in Cambodia using both cash on delivery and electronic payments in 2017.
+Both homegrown and international ride hailing apps have been booming in urban areas, Phnom Penh, Siem Reap, and Sihanouk Ville.

 Cambodia eCommerce Industry Trade Development and Promotion eCommerce